What Does a Technical Writer Do?

 - Organize all technical documents into the database and make copies for data security

-- Maintain a detailed glossary/library of technical terms and documents at all times
+- Maintain a detailed glossary and library of technical terms and records at all times

-Other than these, some writers may have more specific responsibilities pertaining to their professional field.
-This makes it a diverse job with varying duties.
+Other than these, some writers may have more specific responsibilities in their professional field, making it a diverse job with varying duties.

-For example, medical writers may be required to write drug-related literature and product reviews in medical journals.
+For example, medical writers often write drug-related literature and product reviews in medical journals.

-As mentioned in the previous section, technical writing is quite a diverse field, and professionals in it can have a variety of responsibilities depending on the company they are working in.
+As mentioned in the previous section, technical writing is quite a diverse field, and professionals in it can have a variety of responsibilities depending on the company.

-Nevertheless, all technical writers have some job duties that are constant among all professionals.
+Nevertheless, all technical writers have common job duties.

 Here are some of the primary responsibilities of all modern technical writers.

 Because they write the very literature that professionals in a field will study to become experts in their niche, technical writers have to be subject matter experts to some degree.